 Bill Barkeley graduated from the University of Southern California in 1984 with a degree in Business Administration.
 Bill was Director, Sales and Marketing before retiring from a Fortune 500 company after 25 years with leadership positions in Seattle, San Francisco and Grand Rapids.
 Bill currently travels the world as a deaf-blind adventurer and public speaker/storyteller to share his life journey with progressive hearing and vision loss.

 As a deaf-blind advocate, Bill is active in community service.
-He works with the Association of the Blind and Visually Impaired (A.B.V.I. – past president), Hearing Loss Association of America (local and national level), Metro Health Systems (board member), Foundation Fighting Blindness (local and national level) and No Barriers USA (board member).
+He works with the Association of the Blind and Visually Impaired (A.B.V.I. – past president), Hearing Loss Association of America (local and national level), University of Michigan Metro Health (board chair), Foundation Fighting Blindness (local and national level) and No Barriers USA (board member).

 In 2008, Bill completed a climb of Mount Kilimanjaro in Africa as a project on assistive technology for the deaf-blind.
 He has been featured on local, regional, national and international media such as Good Morning America, WOODTV 8, The Grand Rapids Press, National Public Radio (NPR), Faith Magazine; Hear The World, Hearing Loss Association of American (magazine) and Sierra Club Radio.
 A film documentary by Josh Levine, Walk Your Own Path – Bill Barkeley’s climb of Mount Kilimanjaro was released to the adventure film circuit.
 The climb was covered in Outside Magazine (July 2008).